Homo Promos started performing Zoom readings in response to the closure of theatres and other venues on Tuesday 29 March 2020.

 The full programme:

-LATE EXTRA: Owing to technical difficulties during the reading on 5 January, a repeat performance of JEKYLL & HYDE will take place at 8 p.m. on the following date.
-The same link as used for all other readings will apply.
+LATE EXTRA: Owing to technical difficulties during the reading on 5 January, a repeat performance of Jekyll & Hyde will take place during the 4th series of lockdown readings starting April 2021.

 JEKYLL & HYDE (2020) by Peter Scott-Presland